Shorthand speeds of between 160 and 180 words a minute are normally required for real-time court reporting.

 Vacancies tend to attract modest competition as there is a shortage of qualified court reporters.
 Jobs are advertised via the internet, by careers services and recruitment agencies and in local, regional and national newspapers.

-Formal academic qualifications are not required for entry, although employers often expect a good general education.
-It is however, vital to possess good IT, computer keyboard and secretarial skills.
-To work as a court reporter in the crown courts it is necessary to satisfy a number of criteria specified by the British Institute of Verbatim Reporters (BIVR), namely: to gain experience as a trainee court reporter; and to learn written or machine shorthand; to reach a shorthand speed of 160 words per minute or more.
+Both university graduates and school leavers can become court/verbatim reporters because normal academic qualifications are not required for entry.
+It is, however, vital to possess good IT, computer keyboard and secretarial skills.
+To work as a court reporter in the crown courts it is necessary to satisfy a number of criteria specified by the British Institute of Verbatim Reporters (BIVR), namely: to gain experience as a trainee court reporter; to learn written or machine shorthand; to reach a shorthand speed of 160 words per minute or more.
 It is necessary to undertake shadowing of a qualified reporter to become a full member of the BIVR.

 Employers seek confident candidates with good communication, English grammar, listening and concentration skills.
 Confidence and the ability to work quickly and accurately are essential.
 Traditional shorthand skills and an interest in law can also be helpful.